dani-peoplefun/release-announcer/README.md

 1. Go back to your Slack app settings
 2. Update the "Request URL" in "Slash Commands" to: `https://your-app-name.vercel.app/api/slack`
+3. Update the "Request URL" in "Interactivity & Shortcuts" to: `https://your-app-name.vercel.app/api/slack-interactions`
-3. Save the changes
+4. Save the changes

 ## Usage

 In any Slack channel where the bot is installed:

 ```
-/release-announce 2.1.0
+/release 67
 ```

 The bot will: